UPPMAX/install-methods/apps/R_packages/R_packages-4.0.4_install-README.md

     git clone https://github.com/zhenin/HDL
     cd HDL

+**For 4.0.4** since I copied this directory over from 4.0.0, just do a git pull to update the repository and install from there.

+    cd $VERSIONDIR/external_repositories
+    module load git/2.28.0
+    cd HDL
+    git pull

-This repository contains a script `HDL.install.R` that indicates `dplyr` and `data.table >= 1.12.1` is required.
-We satisfy these requirements within R_packages/4.0.0 (data.table is currently 1.12.8).
-So, install the HDL repository from this subdirectory using standard R procedures.
+Then, install the HDL repository from this subdirectory using standard R procedures.

     R